-- Send an email or letter.
+Send an email.
 Consider sending an inquiry letter, also known as a cold contact cover letter, prospecting letter, or value proposition letter.
 This letter (sent via mail or email) should contain information on why the company interests you and why your skills and experience would be an asset to the organization.
 Don't forget to include your contact information.
-Here are sample inquiry letters to review.

 Also (carefully because you don't want your current employer to find out you're job searching) ask your connections on LinkedIn, and other contacts that you know you can safely tell you are looking for work if they can let you know about any job listings that might be a good fit.

 You may be able to apply before the job is even posted.
-Here's more on job searching when you have a job for job seekers who are job hunting while employed.
 If you're out of work, of course, tell everyone you know you are seeking employment.
 You don't know who may be able to help unless you ask.